One-Way Reversible and Quantum Finite Automata with Advice: Background, Motivation, and Challenge

-Another quick benefit of the theorems is a revelation of the excessive power of {\em randomized advice} over deterministic advice in the field of reversible and quantum computation.
-In randomized advice, advice strings of a fixed length are generated at random according to a pre-determined probability distribution so that a finite automaton ``probabilistically'' processes those generated advice strings. {\em Quantum advice} further extends randomized advice; however, the aforementioned model of 1qfa with ``read-only'' advice strings inherently has a structural limitation that prevents quantum advice from being more resourceful than randomized advice.
-Another challenging task we engage in throughout Section \ref{sec:rewritable-1qfa} is to seek a simple modulation of the 1qfa's in order to utilize quantum information stored in quantum advice more effectively.
-We will discuss in Section \ref{sec:rewritable-1qfa} how to remedy the deficiency of the current model of 1qfa and direct implications of such a remedy.
+Another important revelation throughout our study in the field of reversible and quantum computation is the excessive power of {\em randomized advice} over deterministic advice.
+In randomized advice \cite{Yam10}, advice strings of a fixed length are generated at random according to a pre-determined probability distribution so that a finite automaton looks like ``probabilistically'' processing those generated advice strings together with a standard input. {\em Quantum advice} further extends randomized advice; however, our current model of 1qfa with ``read-only'' advice strings inherently has a structural limitation, which prevents quantum advice from being more resourceful than randomized advice.
+Hence, we will engage in another challenging task of seeking a ``simple'' modulation of the existing 1qfa's in order to utilize more effectively quantum information stored in quantum advice.
+We will discuss in Section \ref{sec:rewritable-1qfa} how to remedy the deficiency of the current 1qfa model and which direct implications such a remedy leads to.
+Similar treatments were already made for various types of one-way quantum finite automata in, e.g., \cite{Pas00,YFS+12}.
+The model of 1qfa itself has been also extended in various directions, including {\em interactive proof systems} \cite{NY04a,NY09,NY14,Yam14}.